Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 Step 3: Identify the Source of Each Discrepancy

 Determine whether each discrepancy stems from your reporting error, a payer’s filing error, or timing issues like late-filed documents.
-Verify that the Taxpayer Identification Number and
+Verify that the taxpayer identification number and employer identification number on all forms match the taxpayer identification number.

 Step 4: Verify Missing or Disputed Income With Payers